+Zanele Mutepfa is a speaker, Huffington Post contributor, women activist, media specialist and philanthropist.
+Zanele was born in Zimbabwe, Africa and immigrated to the United States in year 2000.
 As a child, Zanele grew up with a widowed mother along with three older siblings.
 At eleven years old, she lost her mother to heart failure.
-The loss of both parents at a young age, engraved a compassion for people in her heart.
-After this, Dr. Paul (Caucasian American) and Maiya Thomas (Mexican American)of Portland, Oregon adopted Zanele.
-This gracious couple was no stranger to her, for Paul’s parents were missionaries who adopted Zanele’s mother when she also lost her parents in the 70’s.
-Zanele was then raised in a family with six brothers and four sisters, totaling eleven children of every shade, culture, size and style.
+Dr. Paul and Maiya Thomas of Portland, Oregon adopted Zanele and her siblings.
+This gracious couple was no stranger to her, for Paul’s parents were missionaries who adopted Zanele’s mother, Tsitsi,after she became an orphan in the 1970's.
+Zanele was then raised in a family with six brothers and four sisters, totaling 11 children of every shade, culture, size and style.
 Her multicultural family taught Zanele the value of unconditional love and the beauty of every human race.

 The clear distinction in Zanele is her resilient spirit and dedication to build community.
-Zanele has facilitated community-building events, presented social unifying proposals to business executives, as well as led programs that promote high education for youth and empowerment for young women.
-Her experience as an immigrant, an orphan, and daughter of a single mother, brewed the passion for women, youth and education, which she now exerts through every avenue presented to her.
+Zanele has facilitated community-building events, presented social unifying proposals to business executives, as well as led programs that promote higher education for youth and empowerment for young women.
+Zanele 's career utilizes the media as a tool to tell stories that promote personal dignity, intelligence and global awareness.